-- 1. Investment firms which execute transactions in financial instruments shall report details of such transactions to the competent authority as quickly as possible and no later than the close of the following working day.
+- Investment firms which execute transactions in financial instruments shall report details of such transactions to the competent authority as quickly as possible and no later than the close of the following working day.
 The competent authorities shall, in accordance with Article 89 of Directive [new MiFID], establish the necessary arrangements in order to ensure that the competent authority of the most relevant market in terms of liquidity for those financial instruments also receives this information. - 2.
-The obligation laid down in paragraph 1 shall apply to: - (a) financial instruments which are admitted to trading on a regulated market or traded on a MTF or OTF; - (b) financial instruments where the underlying is a financial instrument traded on a trading venue and - (c) financial instruments where the underlying is an index of basket composed of financial instruments traded on a trading venue
+The obligation laid down in paragraph 1 shall apply to: - (a) financial instruments which are admitted to trading on a regulated market or traded on a MTF or OTF-; - (b) financial instruments where the underlying is a financial instrument traded on a trading venue; and - (c) financial instruments where the underlying is an index or a basket composed of financial instruments traded on a trading venue

-The obligation shall apply to transactions in financial instruments referred to in points (a) and (c) irrespective of whether or not such transactions were carried out on the trading venue.
+The obligation shall apply to transactions in financial instruments referred to in points (a) and (c) irrespective of whether or not such transactions were are carried out on the trading venue.

-- 3. The reports shall, in particular, include details of the names and numbers of the instruments bought or sold, the quantity, the dates and times of execution, the transaction prices, a designation to identify the clients on whose behalf the investment firm has executed that transaction, a designation to identify the persons and the computer algorithms within the investment firm responsible for the investment decision and the execution of the transaction, means of identifying the investment firms concerned, and a designation to identify short sales of shares and sovereign debt as defined in Articles 12 and 13 of Regulation 236/2012.
+- 3. The reports shall, in particular, include details of the names and numbers of the instruments bought or sold, the quantity, the dates and times of execution, the transaction prices, a designation to identify the clients on whose behalf the investment firm has executed that transaction, a designation to identify the persons and the computer algorithms within the investment firm responsible for the investment decision and the execution of the transaction, means of identifying the investment firms concerned, and a designation to identify a short sale as defined in Article 2(1)(b) of Regulation (EU) 236/2012 in respect of any shares and sovereign debt within the scope of Articles 12, 13 and 17 of that Regulation 236/2012.
 For transactions not carried out on a trading venue, the reports shall also include a designation identifying the types of transactions in accordance with the measures to be adopted pursuant to Article 19(3)(a) and Article 20(3)(a). - 4.
 Investment firms which transmit orders shall include in the transmission of that order all the details as specified in paragraphs 1 and 3.
-Instead of including the mentioned details when transmitting orders, an investment firm may also choose to report the transmitted order, if it is executed, as a transaction in accordance with the requirements under paragraph 1.
+Instead of including the mentioned details when transmitting orders, an investment firm may choose to report the transmitted order, if it is executed, as a transaction in accordance with the requirements under paragraph 1.
 In this case, the transaction report by the investment firm shall state that it pertains to a transmitted order. - 5.
-The operator of a trading venue shall report details of transactions in instruments traded on their platform which are executed through their systems by a firm which is not subject to this Regulation in accordance with paragraphs 1 and 3. - 6.
-The reports shall be made to the competent authority either by the investment firm itself, an ARM acting on its behalf or by the trading venue through whose systems the transaction was completed.
-In cases where transactions are reported directly to the competent authority by a trading venue or an ARM, the obligation on the investment firm laid down in paragraph 1 may be waived.
+The operator of a trading venue shall report details of transactions in instruments traded on their its platform which are executed through their its systems by a firm which is not subject to this Regulation in accordance with paragraphs 1 and 3.

+6. The reports shall be made to the competent authority either by the investment firm itself, an ARM acting on its behalf or by the trading venue through whose systems the transaction was completed.
+In cases where transactions are reported directly to the competent authority by a trading venue or an ARM, the obligation on the investment firm laid down in paragraph 1 may be waived, while the ultimate responsibility for transaction reporting still remains with the investment firm.